 Beal seemed to enjoy her time alone, refuting her friends’ assessments of the desert as god-forsaken, deeming it a place of solitude that she steadfastly loved.
 Perhaps this is why she was such an excellent contributor to DM, a magazine wholly dedicated to showing its readers the wonders of the desert in a no-nonsense, straightforward fashion.
 Her modesty and work ethic reflected the values of DM readers, making her precisely the kind of person who one would want as company on a botanizing expedition.

-In 1952, 12 years before her death, it became possible to botanize with Mary Beal—at least in name.
-The Mary Beal Nature Trail in the Providence Mountains State Recreation Area, located near the currently closed Mitchell Caverns, offered a self-guided nature trail with a brochure describing desert plants and animals.
+In 1952, twelve years before her death, it became possible to botanize with Mary Beal—at least in name.
+The Mary Beal Nature Trail in the Providence Mountains State Recreation Area offers a self-guided nature trail with a brochure describing desert plants and animals.

 CLICK HERE for a mapped selection of Beal’s collecting locations.

-Letter from Mary Beal to W.L.
-Jepson, Mary Beal archives, Jepson Herbarium, Berkeley, CA. 25 April 1932.
+Letter from Mary Beal to Willis Linn Jepson, Mary Beal archives, Jepson Herbarium, Berkeley, CA, April 25, 1932.

-Letter from Willis Linn Jepson to Mary Beal, Willis Linn Jepson papers, Jepson Herbarium, Berkeley, CA. 9 Feb 1939.
+Letter from Willis Linn Jepson to Mary Beal, Willis Linn Jepson papers, Jepson Herbarium, Berkeley, CA, February 9, 1939.

-See Creese, Mary R. S. Ladies in the Laboratory?
-American and British Women in Science, 1800-1900: A Survey of Their Contributions to Research.
-Scarecrow Press, 2000.
+Mary R. S. Creese, Ladies in the Laboratory?
+American and British Women in Science, 1800–1900: A Survey of Their Contributions to Research (Lanham, MD: Scarecrow Press, 2000).

 Alan Golden papers, File 6, Mojave Desert Heritage and Cultural Association, Goffs, CA.

-Van Dyke, Dix.
-Daggett: Life in a Mojave Frontier Town, edited by Peter Wild, The John Hopkins University Press, 1997, p.
-57.
+Dix Van Dyke, Daggett: Life in a Mojave Frontier Town, ed.
+Peter Wild, (Baltimore: Johns Hopkins University Press, 1997), 57.